This post has been updated.

 Understand that this loss may be more difficult right now.
 The advice that seemed most common among people interviewed was to acknowledge that this loss in this moment of time is going to be more complicated and more difficult.
 The comfort that is felt by gathering with a circle of support is not as easily accessible.
 If you are the person who recently experienced the loss, this insight can help you to be more proactive about asking for what you need from others.
 If you are a friend, this awareness allows you an opportunity to be supportive of those grieving in a different way.

 Create a different kind of service.
 Many funeral homes are finding that the graveside service is the “new normal.”
-Family members are opting for a graveside service now and plan to have a larger celebration of life service when the gathering restrictions have been lifted and risks of infection are reduced.
+Family members are opting for a graveside service now and plan to have a larger celebration of life service when the risk of infection are reduced.
 Some families have found it helpful to record or live stream the service they do hold for others to watch while at home.
 One family interviewed mentioned having a remote wake—the family gathered around computers on a Zoom meeting, shared stories and memories, sang together, and comforted one another.
-For those who do opt for a more traditional funeral and/or visitation, the state has limited attendees to 10 people and physical distancing of 6 feet is recommended for people who do attend.
+For those who do opt for a more traditional funeral and/or visitation, the state recommends limiting the number of guests and using physical distancing and masks to help reduce risk.

 Seek support.
 When seeking support from others, do not forget resources like faith supports (clergy, chaplains, rabbis, Stephen Ministers), therapists (many of whom are offering teletherapy services right now), support groups, and bereavement support services.
 Rev. Chuck Starks said, “The phone is really critical as I have done quite a bit of praying with people over the phone.”